Default Error Handler

 Abort stops the application with the Abort statement, calling the application's OnAbort events.

-Pause stops the application and ATEasy shows you where the fatal error occurred.
+Pause suspend the application and ATEasy shows you where the fatal error occurred.
 During this special pause state, you can examine the application, variables, and any causes for why the error occurred.
 If you press Continue while in this paused state, the application will abort.
+Pause is only available when starting the application from the IDE.